-In this chapter, you learn how to install Python on MacOS, Windows, and Linux.
-We will look at multiple installation methods per platform and discuss what I think is the best option to choose from.
+We kick off this Python tutorial by learning to install Python on MacOS, Windows, and Linux.
+We will look at multiple installation methods per platform and discuss what I think is the best option.

-Most of the time, it’s not advisable to use the official installer from the python.org website.
+Most of the time, using the official installer from the python.org website is not advisable.
 Instead, it’s better to go for the version packaged by your operating system.
 The advantage of an OS-supplied version is that you’ll get automatic updates.

 Table of Contents